lbeique/How-To-Setup-a-Minecraft-Server/docs/PortForward.md

 1. We are almost done!
 Next, simply start the server by following the steps from [Server Initialization](https://lbeique.github.io/How-To-Setup-a-Minecraft-Server/docs/Server%20Initialization/#starting-the-server).

-2. Finally, boot up your Minecraft client and enter the External IP Address from [step 2](https://lbeique.github.io/How-To-Setup-a-Minecraft-Server/docs/PortForward/#finding-the-ip-addresses) and you should be able to connect to your server!
+2. Finally, boot up your Minecraft client and enter the External IP Address from step 2 of [Finding the IP Addresses](https://lbeique.github.io/How-To-Setup-a-Minecraft-Server/docs/PortForward/#finding-the-ip-addresses) and you should be able to connect to your server!

 ## Conclusion
 {: .no_toc }